peterhinch/micropython-samples/README.md

 all MicroPython platforms.
 Tested on ESP8266.
 Note that interrupt latency on the ESP8266 limits performance.
 ESP32 has similar limitations.

-## 4.8 A pseudo random number generator
+## 4.8 Pseudo random number generators

 On the Pyboard V1.1, true random numbers may be generated rapidly with `pyb.rng()` which uses a hardware random number generator on the